puppetlabs/puppetlabs-apache/README.md

 ##### `logroot_mode`

 Overrides the default [`logroot`][] directory's mode.
-Default: undef.
+Default: `undef`.

 > **Note**: Do _not_ grant write access to the directory where the logs are stored without being aware of the consequences.
 See the [Apache documentation][Log security] for details.

 ##### `manage_group`

-When false, stops Puppet from creating the group resource.
+When `false`, stops Puppet from creating the group resource.
 Valid options: Boolean.
-Default: true.
+Default: `true`.

-If you have a group created from another Puppet module that you want to use to run Apache, set this to false.
+If you have a group created from another Puppet module that you want to use to run Apache, set this to `false`.
 Without this parameter, attempting to use a previously established group results in a duplicate resource error.

 ##### `manage_user`

-When false, stops Puppet from creating the user resource.
+When `false`, stops Puppet from creating the user resource.
 Valid options: Boolean.
-Default: true.
+Default: `true`.

 This is for instances when you have a user, created from another Puppet module, you want to use to run Apache.
 Without this parameter, attempting to use a previously established user would result in a duplicate resource error.